xiaozhuai/odourless/README.md

 Odourless is a tool for preventing .DS_Store creation.

-Supported from 10.12 to 10.15.7.
+Supported from 10.12 to Big Sur.

-Currently not working on Big Sur, will fix soon.

 **Alpha version!
 Use it at your own risk!**